amysyk/meal-prep/system-prompt.md

 # Things to remember
 * oil and olive oil are the same thing
 * grocery list and shopping list are the same thing
+* servings and people are the same thing
 * for week of February 3 2025, I will make Honey Mustard Crumb Salmon, Zaatar-Lemon Chicken, Chicken Fajitas, and Bankok Noodles Monday through Thursday